Medicaid Division Of Assets In Nevada

 Other assets are generally non-exempt, and are countable.

 If the applicant’s gross income is over the income cap ($2,532.00), he or she is not eligible for Medicaid, unless a qualified income trust (“QIT”) is created.
 For married applicants over the income cap, it is often best to obtain a QIT and apply for Medicaid.
 The at-home spouse can often keep more income and assets.

 A single applicant will qualify for Medicaid as long as he or she has only exempt assets.
 The income must not be over the income cap, otherwise an income reduction trust is needed.
 Once eligible, the income of a single applicant will go to the facility as “patient liability” less a $35.00 per month personal needs allowance.

 Asset and Income Rules – Married

 The law allows a married person to take planning steps to increase the amount of income and assets he or she can keep when the spouse is facing a nursing home stay.
 This planning allows the spouse great financial benefit and peace of mind.
-This is often accomplished with a court-ordered division of assets.
-With a division of assets, the Court may increase the CSRA to a sum in excess of one-half of the resources.
 In addition, the monthly income of the at-home spouse can be increased.
 Without proper legal advice, many people spend more money than they have to spend.

 “Spend down” refers to the process of reducing countable assets to the eligibility level.
 Some examples are paying off a mortgage, purchasing a better car, or arranging burial.
 For a married couple, the timing of the spend down may be critical.